-Section 7: Family Needs/Community Relations Response Description A. Do you have regular events to engage parents with teachers? yes Current state: We have parent teacher conferences, open house, fall Academic night, athletic events, music concerts, awards nights, incoming 6th grade orientation, PTO and site council meetings.
-Desired state: Continue current state B. What types of caregiver training programs (teaching guardians how to give students help with homework, use technology that students will be required to use, etc.) are provided?
-Yes Current state: Caregivers can attend fall academic night (Skyward training), open house and incoming 6th grade orientation.
+Section 7: Family Needs/Community Relations Response Description A. Do you have regular events to engage parents with teachers? yes Current state: We have parent teacher conferences, open house, fall Academic night, athletic events, music concerts, awards nights, incoming 6th grade orientation, and PTO and site council meetings.
+Desired state: Continue current state.
+B. What types of caregiver training programs (teaching guardians how to give students help with homework, use technology that students will be required to use, etc.) are provided?
+Yes Current state: Caregivers can attend fall academic Open House (Skyward training), open house at the beginning of the school year and incoming 6th grade orientation.
 We publish a newsletter, school website, weekly bulletin and social media posts.
-Desired state: Continue current state C. Do you have an active Site Council?
-Yes Current state: We meet 6 times per year.
-Desired state: Continue current state D. Do you have active PTO, PTA, Booster Club, or other organizations with parent leadership?
-Yes Current state: We meet 6 times per year.
-Desired state: Continue current state with additional information provided on PTO projects.
+Desired state : Continue current state.
+C. Do you have an active Site Council?
+Yes Current state: We meet 6 times per year with an average of ten parents attending each meeting.
+Desired state: Continue current state.
+D. Do you have active PTO, PTA, Booster Club, or other Yes Current state: We meet 6 times per year with an organizations with parent leadership? res average of ten parents attending each meeting.
+Desired state : Continue current state with additional information provided on PTO projects.
 E. What types of communication exists with families?
-Is it Yes Current state: We publish a monthly newsletter, adequate? building website, weekly bulletin and social media posts Desired state : Continue current state and add video messaging F. What types of communication/social media exists with No Current state: Facebook your community?
 Is it adequate?
+Yes Current state: We publish a monthly newsletter, building website, weekly bulletin, social media posts and email.

-Desired state: We need to improve on telling our story through social media
+Desired state : Continue current state and add an outdoor video messaging board similar to the two high schools.
+F. What types of communication/social media exists with your community?
+Is it adequate?
+No Current state: Facebook is used.
+Desired state : We need to improve on telling our story through social media.

 Section 8: School Data Response Description

 A. Building Attendance Rate 93.4%

-B. Building Chronic Absenteeism Rate 28.62%
+B. Building Chronic Absenteeism Rate 18.60%

-C. District Chronic Absenteeism Rate 32.76%
+C. District Chronic Absenteeism Rate 18.83%

 D. District Graduation Rate 90.98%

 E. District Dropout Rate 2.4%

 What is our building graduation rate N/A

 2. What is our building dropout rate?
 N/A

 3. What is our average comprehensive ACT score?
 N/A

-Section 9: Other Data Response Description A. Based on the building leadership team's analysis, what Current state: One barrier we face is developing and are the barriers your school faces with non-assessment fostering social and emotional skills with our students. related issues?
-The effects of the pandemic on mental wellbeing have been challenging.
-We have to continue to place resources in improving our students ability to regulate themselves, make positive choices, develop executive skills and respect peers and adults.
+Section 9: Other Data Response Description A. Based on the building leadership team's analysis, what Current state: One barrier we face is developing and are the barriers your school faces with non-assessment fostering social/emotional skills in our students.
+Over related issues? the last three years, we have noticed an increase in mental health related issues with our students.
+We have to continue to place resources in improving our students' ability to regulate themselves, make positive choices, develop executive skills and respect peers and adults.
 We have made gains since adopting our math series four years ago, but we still have work to do.
 We also will continue to provide additional reading supports for those students reading below grade level.
 Another issue we will look to address is our chronic absenteeism rate.
-Desired state: Find and deliver an effective social emotional curriculum that is engaging for middle school students outside of advisory class.
-Can these be achieved with additional resources?
-Yes Find an effective social emotional curriculum that is engaging for middle school students and an effective way to deliver the message.
+We have adopted a new Science curriculum and resources and will provide on-going training to help improve our Science state assessment scores.
+Desired state: We have adopted a new SEL curriculum, "Be Good People."
+This resource is much better than our previous SEL resource and we are implementing it during our advisory class once a week.
+1. Can these be achieved with additional resources?
+Yes We are pleased with our new SEL resource and will continue to tweak it and fine tune it to provide engaging and meaningful SEL lessons for students.
 2. Why or why not?
 B. Additional building unique items: